Research Unit on Cardiovascular and Metabolic Diseases

-The research unit UMR_S 1166 is situated in the heart of the University Hospital at the Pitié-Salpêtrière, which is one of the largest hospitals in Europe.
-UMR_S 1166 was established January 1, 2014 for a 5 year period with INSERM and the University of Pierre and Marie Curie (UMPC) in Paris.
+The research unit UMR_S 1166-ICAN is situated in the heart of Pitié-Salpêtrière University Hospital, one of the largest hospitals in Europe.
+Our unit research was established in January 1, 2014 and renewed in January 1, 2019 for a 5 new year period with Inserm and Sorbonne Université tutorships.

-Cardiovascular and metabolic diseases are the principal cause of mortality in developed countries highlighting the need for a concerted effort to confront this problem.
-These diseases share certain pathophysiological characteristics including diet, lifestyle, environment, genetic and epigenetic factors that contribute to disease progression and that are also the initial cause.
-The UMR_S 1166 is founded on the idea that interactions between basic and clinical research is critical for future progress in understanding these diseases.
+As the principal cause of mortality in developed countries, cardiovascular and metabolic diseases are highlighting the need for a concerted effort to confront this problem.
+These diseases share pathophysiological characteristics as diet, lifestyle, environment, genetic and epigenetic factors that contribute to disease progression and are also the initial cause.
+The ICAN unit is based on the idea that interactions between basic and clinical research are critical for future progress in understanding these diseases.

-The teams of the research unit UMR_S 1166, associated with team of the research centers Saint-Antoine and Les Cordeliers, are members of the Institute of Cardiometabolism And Nutrition IHU ICAN.
+ICAN research unit teams, in association with teams from Saint-Antoine and Les Cordeliers research centers, are members of the Institute of Cardiometabolism and Nutrition IHU ICAN.